Click here to subscribe to my free monthly Life Coaching Accelerators, for insider coaching tips.

 Lexie was wonderfully proactive in the other aspects of setting up her online business.
 She created a really snazzy logo, sourced and engaged suitable teachers to take the flood of enquiries she was expecting when the website was launched.
 All the systems and schedules were in place and she had asked the designer to set her up a a booking system for eager Asian students.

 During our coaching sessions, however, Lexie did admit she had some issues with the designer not doing what she asked, did not have the right idea about the visitor experience and putting in stuff she hadn’t asked for.
-We had several conversations to help her resolve this but still insisted staying with the designer was her best option.
+We had several conversations to help her resolve this but she still insisted staying with the designer was her best option.

 I would add that this website was not a “cheapy” no frills website such as Wix or Weeby, but was costing her thousands of dollars to have built.
 The designer had also locked Lexie into a plan where there were costs for every change made to the content.

 Just before launch date I got to see the website.
-It was quite impressive, with huge moving pictures and lots of gimmicks.
+It was visually quite impressive, with huge moving pictures and lots of gimmicks.
 It looked good - but apart from not having the SEO keyword components to enable it to be found, it had scrappy content, didn't engage the visitor, was hard to navigate and had no real call to action.

 I knew she was heading for a website disaster and there was nothing I could do to help her.